Uncle Vanya At Crow’s Theatre

 She has neatly disposed of Uncle Vanya’s minor characters, but a dream sequence in which Vanya and Yelena execute a balletic dance didn’t work for me.
 On the other hand, a supremely theatrical scene of late-night drinking and dancing with Astrov, Vanya, and Waffles, of which Chekhov would almost certainly have disapproved, was a terrific addition.

 Mention must also be made of Ming Wong’s costumes, which while perhaps not absolutely historically accurate suggest the period appropriately enough and that is more than most designers seem to be able to manage these days.
-Thomas Ryder Payne’s detailed sound design served as yet another character in this estimable ensemble.
+Kimberly Purtell achieved some lovely chiaroscuro effects with her lighting and Thomas Ryder Payne’s detailed sound design served as yet another character in this estimable ensemble.

 This production of Uncle Vanya has received rapturous reviews from all of Canada’s major critics, so it was depressing to see how many empty seats there were at the performance I attended.
 Don’t miss it.